MicrosoftDocs/winrt-api/windows.networking.proximity/peerwatcher_updated.md

 The [Updated](peerwatcher_updated.md) event is raised when the [DisplayName](peerinformation_displayname.md) or [DiscoveryData](peerinformation_discoverydata.md) for a peer app changes.
 You can use the [Id](peerinformation_id.md) property to uniquely identify the peer app and update your UI.

 > > [!IMPORTANT]
-> For Windows Phone Store app, calling [PeerFinder.ConnectAsync](peerfinder_connectasync.md) from within an [Updated](peerwatcher_updated.md) event handler will fail.
+> For Windows Phone 8.x apps, calling [PeerFinder.ConnectAsync](peerfinder_connectasync.md) from within an [Updated](peerwatcher_updated.md) event handler will fail.
 Instead, call it outside of this event handler, for example, when the user has explicitly chosen to connect to a peer.